scerioli/Global-Preferences-Survey/Article/Appendix.md

 | | *z-score* | $-$0.053 |  $-$0.288 |

-We reproduced the plots in Fig. 2A-F using the variable conditioning analysis.
+We reproduced the plots in Figure 2A-F using the variable conditioning analysis.
 This has been done for the economic development, for the GEI, and for each of the four indicators building the GEI.
 The variable used on the y-axis is the first Principal Component of the PCA made on the gender differences on the six preferences.
 All the variables used have been standardize to have mean at 0 and standard deviation of 1 before applying the conditional analysis.
 Using the residuals, we performed a linear regression on the data points, and we extracted correlation coefficients and p-values.
-In Table 4, we compare the results obtained from our replication analysis and the extended analysis to the results found in @FH, Fig. 2A-F.
+In Table 4, we compare the results obtained from our replication analysis and the extended analysis to the results found in @FH, Figure 2A-F.

 Table: Comparison of the conditional analysis results for original, replicated and extended study.
 Reported are the **slopes** of the linear regressions and the corresponding p-value.
 Significance levels: $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*).